scribe-org/Scribe-iOS/README.md

 ### Preposition Annotation

-If the keyboard's language has cases that are determined by prepositions, Scribe also annotates prepositions in the preview label according to their corresponding case(s).
+Scribe also annotates the grammatical cases of prepositions in the preview label if there is a relation in the given language.
 Annotations are displayed once a user has typed a preposition and pressed space or by pressing the `Scribe key` while a preposition is selected.

 <!--
 <p align="center">